xtellurian/sentimentalnews-azurefunctions/README.md

 4) StoreDataInTables is triggered by BlobTriggerGetSentiment saving to blob store.
 This function loads the data from blob store and saves it to table store in a much more useful format.
 The rand-guid name for blobs becomes the runId.

 5) GetLatestDataV2 accesses table store and builds a data structure to be returned to the client.

+6) RequestImageAnalysis used Cognitive Services to analyse an image from an article.
+The data is saved to blob storage.
+On request, the cache is checked before returning either the cached data, or analysing the image, caching that response, and returning the data to the client.